 Initial communication and awareness

 Okay, you completed all your planning and documentation, now it is time to show everyone what you have.
 As previously mentioned, use your change champions and subject matter experts in this action-oriented phase.
-They will be key to communicate the future state and set the right organizational mindset.
+They will be key to communicating the future state and setting the right organizational mindset.
 Plan to use your newly created documentation.
-Be clear to your wider audience what needs to be done, what their individual role will be, what success looks like as you roll out your change initiative.
-Communicate all expectations very clearly and establish short team targets.
+Be clear to your wider audience about what needs to be done, what their individual role will be, and what success looks like as you roll out your change initiative.
+Communicate all expectations very clearly and establish short-team targets.
 Use your team to reinforce your key messages throughout the organization.